edgio-docs/edgio-docs/guides/gatsby.md

 xdn run
 ```

-### Deploying
+## Deploying

-To deploy your app to the Moovweb XDN, run:
+Deploying requires an account on the Moovweb XDN.
+[Sign up here for free.](https://moovweb.app/signup) Once you have an account, you can deploy to the Moovweb XDN by running the following in the root folder of your project:

 ```bash
 xdn deploy